primeroIMS/primero/README.md

 - It is known that a few npm packages will throw a `requires a peer of` warning.
 Examples: Mui-datatables is behind on updating dependecies.
 Jsdom requires canvas, but we are mocking canvas.
 Canvas also requires extra packages on alpine, which is the reason for mocking canvas.

 ## Contributing
-- If contributing to UI make sure to read over the [UI/UX Development](doc/ui_ux.md) documents.
+- If contributing to the UI, make sure to read over the [UI/UX Development](doc/ui_ux.md) documents.

 ## Production